 The Finanzamt Hamburg-Barmbek-Uhlenhorst found that the conditions for a tax exemption for those transactions had not been met.

-1. The concept of ‘school or university education’, must be interpreted as meaning that it does not cover the teaching of surfing and sailing provided by surf and sailing schools, such as those at issue in the main proceedings, for schools or for universities, in which this teaching may be covered, respectively, by the program of sports activities or the training of sports teachers and count in the grading.
+The concept of ‘school and university education’ for the purpose of Article 132(1)(i) and (j) of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax must be interpreted as not including surfing and sailing tuition provided by surf and sailing schools, such as those at issue in the main proceedings, for schools or universities in which that tuition may, respectively, form part of the sporting activities programme or the training for physical education teachers and count towards the grade given to such pupils or students.